Five-year Goals and Associated Interim Benchmarks

 From UNC Wilmington: Through its Vision Statement, UNCW emphasizes excellence in everything it does, and continued improvement and progress are keys to meeting that high standard.
-In fall 2019, U.S. News & World Report elevated the university from the regional to the national universities category for the first time and ranked UNCW 92nd on its list of the “2020 Top Public National Universities.”
-The university chose to focus on improving three areas linked to successful and timely degree completion: low-income completions, rural completions, and five-year graduation rates.
-UNCW has met and exceeded the benchmarks in its performance agreement, but always strives to go beyond the minimum expectations.
+UNCW is ranked 95th and is one of only three UNC System schools among the Top 100 Public National Universities for 2021, according to the list of “Best Colleges 2021” from U.S. News & World Report.
+This is the second year that UNCW has made the publication’s Top 100 list of national public universities.
+The university is focused on improving three areas linked to successful and timely degree completion: low-income completions, rural completions and five-year graduation rates.
 UNCW will continue to develop programs to help students see their college plan through to graduation.

 By 2021-22, UNCW will produce 1,406 low-income graduates, an increase of 26.7% (296 additional low-income completions over a base of 1,110).